gangeshbaskerr/DriverDrowsinessDetection-OneAPI/README.md

 3) This module can be integrated with the driving system in cars to slow them down and bring them to stop when drowsiness is detected, its even better with      autonomous cars as they can take over the driver and park the car in a safe place and prompt the driver to rest for few hours and then continue their        journey.

 <hr/>

+# Conclusion
+Through this project there will be 20-30% decrease in number of accidents occuring.
+If this project is used efficiently it may also lead to huge decrease in percentge of accidents .